ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 ##### Negotiation

-Once the vendor has validated that you fit the mold of their target customer, they ll schedule a second meeting with more senior resources on their side.
+Once the vendor has validated that you fit the mold of their target customer, they'll schedule a second meeting with more senior resources on their side.
 Typically, this would be a sales manager or perhaps a technical sales representative.
 This is the stage at which you'll start to get answers to more of the technical questions you have about the solution, and you'll get some transparency into the pricing models the vendor is authorized to use.

 Here are some general negotiating tips:

 * Keep in mind that, at the end of the day, a salesperson's job is to sell you the product, so you're on the same team when it comes to landing on terms that are mutually agreeable.
-The more transparent you can be about what matters to you, the better they ll be able to craft a sales agreement that meets those needs.
+The more transparent you can be about what matters to you, the better they'll be able to craft a sales agreement that meets those needs.

 * Don't undervalue factors other than total cost, such as total contract length (longer contracts should come with steep discounts), payment frequency, payment terms (e.g., net 30, net 90), or what happens to contracts in the event of a change in control of either company.